 A principle achievement and practical goal of the method's consequences is a radical reduction in fuel costs.
-But a light, air- and water-tight, vibration free plane presents many opportunities.
+But a light, air- and water-tight, strong, vibration free plane presents many opportunities.

 The requirement is to build a forward-looking aviation project - with significant innovation.
-The innovation (the construction method and its implications) is meant to energize interest in General Aviation. pilots, ex-pilots, would-be pilots, families, enthusiasts and journalists.
+The innovation (the construction method and its implications) is meant to energize interest in General Aviation, pilots, ex-pilots, would-be pilots, families, enthusiasts and journalists.

-The project takes advantage of an accident of General Aviation's commercial history: the most common current engines are reliable but quite heavy and inefficient.
+The project also takes advantage of an accident of General Aviation's commercial history: the most common current engines are reliable but quite heavy and inefficient.
 Reliable aviation engines are now available with -per horsepower- vastly lowered weight (by a factor of 2 to 3) and fuel consumption (by a factor of 3 to 4).
-Their fuel is auto pump gas at 1/2 the cost of AvGas.
+Their fuel is auto pump gas at less than 1/2 the cost of AvGas.